Skip to content

 mojo

-# src/basic/flows/is_prime_number.mojo
+# src/basic/controls/is_prime_number.mojo

 def main():